k-anne222/card-website/README.md

 4. A tool to control the game algorithm

 ## Rule of Game
-receive a total of 10 cards of character and potion cards in the beginning
+1. Receive a total of 10 cards of character and potion cards at the beginning

-if speed is 20, able to use 2 cards in one turn, if 10, user is able to immediately use card at their turn but if speed is 5, have to skip their turn
+2. if speed is 20, able to use 2 cards in one turn, if 10, user is able to immediately use card at their turn but if speed is 5, have to skip their turn

 each 'character' card has spd, hp, atk, sp. atk attributes, each 'potion' card gives a buffer (def or spd or atk multiplier) and each 'spell' card tells user which atk to use (atk or sp.atk)
 [all spell cards have 20 spd]